acoli-repo/AURIS/README.md

 - For adding new languages / data in your local installation, you need to install and build [UDpipe v1.0](https://ufal.mff.cuni.cz/udpipe/1/users-manual) under `udpipe/`.
 Our [`Makefile`](Makefile) assumes to find the executable under `udpipe/src/udpipe`.
 - Models need to be installed separately.
 We expect modules to be found under `udpipe/models/$LANG/*.udpipe`, with `$LANG` to be replaced by a BCP47 language code (to be manually assigned).
 The command `make conllu` will use the *first* `\*.udpipe` file per directory for parsing.
-- So far, we only support English, using the [UD 2.5 EWT model](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-3131)
-- After adding a new language, you need to add the BCP47 code for the language to the variable `LANGS` under `update-conllu:` in [`Makefile`](Makefile) and then run `update-conllu`.
+- After adding a new language, you need to add the BCP47 code for the language to the variable `LANGS` under `update-conllu:` in [`Makefile`](Makefile) and then run `make update-conllu`.
 This will update the `conllu/` subdirectories, subsequent processing steps will take the language( tag)s from these subdirectories.
+	- when running `make update-conllu`, the script will inform you about the installed UDPipe modules.
+Make sure these match the names of the subdirectories of `txt/`, as these files will serve as input.
+- The repository provides English pre-annotations, using the [UD 2.5 EWT model](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-3131)

 ## Source data